Close Menu

 Curating this information serves as a system of record for all SaaS-related applications, how they’re used, and exactly how, what, and when they drive costs within the organization.
 A SaaS management platform like Zylo can automate much of these discovery, categorization, and database -building processes – ultimately helping you reign in spend.

-However, in the absence of a SaaS management platform, this information can be manually curated into a spreadsheet.
+In the absence of a SaaS management platform, this information can be manually curated into a spreadsheet.
+However, they tend to be cumbersome to maintain and often incomplete and inaccurate.

 The Zylo SaaS management platform automates the discovery and curation of all SaaS applications, spending, and license information.